irtep/amorcitosserver/README.md

 npm run build

+it builds it to server/dist

 ## deploy to prod

 is built to dist, can upload from there to server remember to upload these three:

 1. index.js
 2. public folder from dist

-3. package.json (to root)
+if you added some dependencies, you might need to add those to package.json at server

-then in server run npm install and restart server (not sure, if restart needed)
+if dependency change, run npm install and restart server (not sure, if restart needed)

-## build portal client
+## client (user interface)

+to run in dev mode go to client folder and npm start.

+to build:

+delete in server/src/public/static/js all three main.* files, they will be replaced

+also, delete in server/dist/public/static/js same three, for same reason.

-in portalclient folder: npm run build
+in client folder: npm run build

-builds to portalclient/build and also ./src/public, where it is served to test server. remember to build also in server, to get that to prod
+builds to client/build and also server/src/public, where it is served to test server.

+remember to build also in server, to get that to prod
-## server dev mode
-open XAMPP and start server, should be at port 3306